Sasquatch Mountain Resort, British Columbia

 We rarely have the opportunity to go night skiing when we’re staying overnight at a mountain.
 Sometimes we go night skiing on the Vancouver local mountains, but many of the ski resorts we’ve stayed at recently (Whistler Blackcomb, Manning Park, Mount Baker and Sun Peaks Resort) do not offer night skiing.

-We loved the night skiing at Sasquatch Mountain Resort.
-It was perfect for Connor’s learning.
-There was only a few other people skiing from the magic carpet, so Connor had the entire area to himself.
-This meant he could practice his turns without worrying about running into other people.
+It’s perfect for Connor’s skill level.
+There are only a few people skiing from the magic carpet, so Connor had the entire area to himself.
+This meant he could practice his turns without worrying about crashing into other people.
 It also meant he could fly down the hill, which was great for his confidence.

 Night skiing is not always available.
 To learn about night skiing at Sasquatch Mountain, check the website here.